-Lara then illustrated the challenges of communication with several examples before reminding the listeners of the fundamentals: understand the risk; establish the audience; define the message;
+Lara then illustrated the challenges of communication with several examples before reminding the listeners of the fundamentals: understand the risk; establish the audience; define the message; communicate.

-Under the heading 'Scenario Planning', Lara provided us with her experience in St Vincent, where she worked with the elders to establish storylines relating to the hazards posed by the volcano on the island before converting the stories into video games for the youth to learn and transfer knowledge.
+Under the heading, Scenario Planning, Lara provided us with her experience in St Vincent, where she worked with the elders to establish storylines before converting the stories into video games for the youth to learn and transfer knowledge.

-Guy Ferguson, CEO, Police Crime Prevention Initiatives.
-Guy, a former Borough Commander with Metropolitan Police, provided us with two practical anecdotes on the outcome of a highly improbable event - the Paddington Rail Disaster (1990) and Covid-19 from the viewpoint of the leadership of a small not-for-profit organisation.
+C. Guy Ferguson, CEO, Police Crime Prevention Initiatives.
+Guy, a former Borough Commander with Metropolitan Police, provided us with two practical anecdotes on the outcome of a highly improbable event - the Paddington Rail Disaster (1990) and leadership of a small NFP organisation faced with Covid-19.

 During the 1990s, risk assessment within the Police became more involved with widespread contingency planning.
-Guy honed training techniques around investigations, thus improving officers' abilities when tackling significant incidents.
+Guy honed investigations around training techniques, thus improving officers' abilities when tackling significant incidences.

-Guy found himself testing these training techniques when called out to Ladbroke Grove - the Paddington Rail Disaster site.
-Guy found himself looking for guidelines from previous rail disasters with no experience or training for such a tragedy.
+Guy found himself testing these training techniques when called out to Ladbrook Grove - the Paddington Rail Disaster site.
+Guy found himself looking for guidelines from previous rail disaster with no experience or training for such a tragedy.
 Sadly, there were none, so in effect, this was Guy's Black Swan event.
 A plan was construed by pulling on many years of personal experience and identifying other personnel with disaster-related experience.
 Out of this disaster, Guy and his peers developed a Guideline to use when facing an individual Black Swan's challenge.